glucee/DELL_XPS_9575_9570_Linux_Ubuntu_Install/README.md

 # DELL_XPS_9575_9570_Linux_Ubuntu_Install

 Install Ubuntu along with Windows on Dell XPS 9575 or 9570.
-I have tested with Pop!OS, Elemontry OS and Ubuntu 20.04.
+I have tested with Pop!
+OS, Elemontry OS and Ubuntu 20.04.

 There are following steps: